FBI Admits It Used Multiple Spies To Infiltrate Trump Campaign

 In addition to Steele, the FBI also employed 73-year-old University of Cambridge professor Stefan Halper, a US citizen, political veteran and longtime US Intelligence asset enlisted by the FBI to befriend and spy on three members of the Trump campaign during the 2016 US election.
 Halper received over $1 million in contracts from the Pentagon during the Obama years, however nearly half of that coincided with the 2016 US election.

-Halper's involvement first came to light after the Daily Caller's Chuck Ross reported on his involvement with Carter Page and George Papadopoulos, another Trump campaign aide.
+Halper’s name first came to light after the Daily Caller's Chuck Ross reported his involvement with Carter Page and George Papadopoulos, another Trump campaign aide.
 Ross's reporting was confirmed by the NYT and WaPo.

-In June, Trump campaign aides Roger Stone and Michael Caputo claimed that a meeting Stone took in late May, 2016 with a Russian appears to have been an "FBI sting operation" in hindsight, following bombshell reports in May that the DOJ/FBI used a longtime FBI/CIA asset, Cambridge professor Stefan Halper, to perform espionage on the Trump campaign.
+In June, Trump campaign aides Roger Stone and Michael Caputo claimed that a meeting Stone took in late May, 2016 with a Russian appears to have been an "FBI sting operation" in hindsight, following the reports about Halper.

 When Stone arrived at the restaurant in Sunny Isles, he said, Greenberg was wearing a Make America Great Again T-shirt and hat.
 On his phone, Greenberg pulled up a photo of himself with Trump at a rally, Stone said. -WaPo